Popular Cat Breeds

 Birman

-Birmans are another color-pointed cat like the Siamese and ragdoll.
-They have blue eyes and a medium-long coat but no undercoat, the primary trait that sets them apart from Persians and Himalayans.
-Birmans were the original stock for breeding ragdolls, so they look very similar, but they have slightly different markings and personalities.
+Birmans are another color-pointed cat like the Siamese & rag doll.
+They have blue eyes & a medium-long coat but no undercoat, the primary trait that sets them apart from Persians & Himalayans.
+Birmans were the original stock for breeding ragdolls, so they look very similar, but they have slightly different markings & personalities.
 They are fun, social cats that love attention—from their chosen person.
 They are more of a one-person cat than others.

 Tonkinese

-Tonkinese cats are generally trim and muscular cats.
+Tonkinese cats are generally trim & muscular cats.
 They are heavier than they appear to be due to their very muscular bodies.
-They have a distinctive oval shaped paw, and a modified wedge shaped head, with large ears set towards the outside of their head.
-The most commonly accepted colors are: platinum, champagne, blue, and natural.
-Typically, solid Tonkinese cats have gold or green eyes, cats with the pointed pattern are blue eyed, and the mink cats have a shade of aquamarine.
-A great deal of subtle variation exists in colors and patterns, and Tonkinese body color darkens with age to some degree in all patterns.
+They have a distinctive oval shaped paw, & a modified wedge shaped head, with large ears set towards the outside of their head.
+The most commonly accepted colors are: platinum, champagne, blue, & natural.
+Typically, solid Tonkinese cats have gold or green eyes, cats with the pointed pattern are blue eyed, & the mink cats have a shade of aquamarine.
+A great deal of subtle variation exists in colors & patterns, & Tonkinese body color darkens with age to some degree in all patterns.
 Cats kept in colder climates will typically be darker in their mink or point shading, like their Siamese cousins.